boydaihungst/.config/_misc/lenovo legion 5 2025 suspend, hibernate, hybrid-sleep fix/readme.md

 # Edit this with your script, I personally don't have a script to switch hdmi output
 bindl = $mod, p, exec, notify-send "Switch Video Mode key pressed"
 ```

+> [!IMPORTANT]
+> If you decide to use uwsm + hyprland + waybar from this dotfiles repo,
+> don't forget applied guide this https://wiki.hypr.land/Configuring/Multi-GPU/#telling-hyprland-which-gpu-to-use
+> or you can remove the `AQ_DRM_DEVICES` line from `~/.config/uwsm/env-hyprland` file.